 Lee was forty-five when Cider with Rosie was published and its enormous success enabled him and his wife, Kathy, to buy a house back in Slad.
 With their daughter Jessy, they divided their time between London and the Slad Valley.
 While Lee continued to write, he also bought land in the valley to help protect the area and campaigned vociferously against development.

-His favourite haunt was Slad's down-to-earth Woolpack Inn.
+With our guide we will follow a scenic walk along a path dotted with posts featuring different Laurie Lee poems.
+On the walk, we shall also visit the Holy Trinity Church whose churchyard contains the grave of Laurie Lee.
+We will then stop for drinks at his favourite haunt, Slad's down-to-earth Woolpack Inn.
 Today, his grave in the village churchyard overlooks the Woolpack and, as Slad people say, he lies between pulpit and pub.

-We shall have lunch at the Woolpack, a 16th-century traditional country inn, where a local guide will give us a talk about Laurie Lee.
-This will be followed by a scenic walk along a path dotted with posts featuring different Laurie Lee poems.
-On the walk, we shall also visit the Holy Trinity Church whose churchyard contains the grave of Laurie Lee.
 (Overnight Moreton-in-Marsh) BL

-Day 12: Tuesday 18 May, Moreton-in-Marsh - Great Tew - Great Rollright - Stow-on-the-Wold - Chipping Campden - Moreton-in-Marsh - Cheltenham - Moreton in Marsh
+Day 12: Tuesday 20 May, Moreton-in-Marsh - Cheltenham - Stow-on-the-Wold - Chipping Campden - Great Rollright - Moreton in Marsh

-- Great Tew Church and village

-- Rollright Stones, Great Rollright
+- Stanway House, Cheltenham

 - Lunch at leisure in Stow-on-the-Wold

 - Burnt Norton, Chipping Campden

-- Evening reception at Stanway House, Cheltenham
+- Rollright Stones, Great Rollright